 Node 2 /secondary /passive/ eth0 MAC : 00:0B:D4:3A:3D:0B virtual IP:10.10.10.1

-What if an iSCSI hardware initiator is connected to a target on node 1 (primary active, virtual IP:10.10.10.1, MAC: 00:0A:E6:3E:FD:E1) and the power fails?
-As Node 1 becomes unavailable, the failover occurs.
-Connection to the target is then switched to node 2 with the same virtual IP but with a different MAC address.
-In order to reconnect an iSCSI hardware initiator we have to be able to refresh the MAC address, thus this requires previously mentioned firmware options to be enabled.
+Let’s say that an iSCSI hardware initiator is connected to target on Node 1 (primary active, virtual IP:10.10.10.1, MAC : 00:0A:E6:3E:FD:E1 ) and at some point the power fails.
+Node 1 becomes unavailable so failover occurs.
+That means that the connection to target was switched to Node 2 with the same virtual IP but with a different MAC address.
+So to reconnect an iSCSI hardware initiator we have to be able to refresh the MAC address.
+Therefore, the mentioned firmware option has to be enabled.

-In this step, we connect to the Open-E DSS V6 target.
-It can be made now, on an auxiliary system using the SANsurfer tool, or later, directly from controller BIOS.
-We will describe how to configure the hardware initiator controller BIOS to boot from the target's LUN.
+Now it is time to connect to the Open-E DSS V6 target.
+It can be made now on an auxiliary system using the SANsurfer tool or later directly from controller bios.
+We will describe how to configure the hardware initiator controller bios to boot from the target’s LUN.